Hands on: Samsung Galaxy S10 Lite review

 The Galaxy S10 Lite packs respectable specs that nonetheless won’t outdo the flagships of 2020, which is fine for its intended audience.
 It packs what we believe to be the Snapdragon 855 chipset that's featured in the top Android phones of 2019.

-Likewise, the 6GB or 8GB of RAM (region dependent) and 128GB of storage should be fine for watching movies, playing games, taking photos and browsing the internet.
+Likewise, the 8GB of RAM and 128GB of storage should be fine for watching movies, playing games, taking photos and browsing the internet.

 The real standout here is the battery: it's an impressive 4,500mAh, which outdoes even the S10 Plus’ 4,100mAh capacity.
 This isn’t necessarily due to technological improvements given that the S10 Lite is a physically larger phone, but any larger capacity is better.